Frequently asked questions

 Do we have consent to share information in this way?

-• Identify the potential effects an electronic summary Your Health Summary has upon individual privacy
+Identify potential effects of an electronic summary like Your Health Summary on individual privacy

-• Ensure the YHS continues to comply with the twelve Health Information Privacy Code (HIPC) principles
+Ensure ongoing compliance with the twelve Health Information Privacy Code (HIPC) principles

 Can I stop certain people or clinics from seeing information about my patients?